First Came IPv4, Then IPv6. What Happened to IPv5?

 By the time the Internet Stream Protocol 2 came to be, the imminent exhaustion of IPv4 was already clear.
 Therefore, introducing yet another protocol that could not support the global internet infrastructure for long would have made little to no sense.

 Well, do we need that many IP addresses?
 There are over 5 billion internet users who are likely to operate over 27 billion IoT devices by 2025.
 The number of internet users grows daily, and internet-connected devices are becoming more and more prevalent too.
-IoT (Internet of Things) is booming, and we will need more and more IPs to support the infrastructure.
+IoT (Internet of Things) is booming and the IoT industry needs more IPs to support the infrastructure.
+However, it is not the only industry that needs that.

 So, doesn’t that mean that we should speed up IPv6 adoption?
 If only it were that simple.